The Sahara Desert to ancient Meknes Morocco

 As the sun rises, you can see how remote this campsite is.

 We say goodbye to the staff.
 I don’t tip here.
-Personally this camp needs a major overhaul and I am being polite. there is broken glass, no toilets and it was a hard night.
+Personally, this camp needs a major overhaul and I am being polite. there is broken glass, no toilets and it was a hard night.

 And as we do the sun peeks over the sand dunes and starts the hot sand to glow orange.